xoxzo/blog.xoxzo.com/content/Community/startup-developer-2018-en.md

 ![startupdev](https://s3-ap-northeast-1.amazonaws.com/xoxzo-blog/luqman-es.jpg)

 Above, Luqman Rom, a software engineer shared his experience with Elastic Search.
 One thing I was interested is when he mentioned about using ES for log aggregation.
 Basically this lead to what being called the ELK stack - Elastic Search, Logstash and Kibana.
 Logstash is used to ingest data from multiple sources simultaneously, transforms it, and then sends it to a "stash" like Elasticsearch.
 Kibana lets users visualize data with charts and graphs in Elasticsearch.

+The second session (for me) was from Coin.my.
+They started as a portal to educate public about cryptocurrency and now also providing service to client who want to raise ICO.

+Next session, probably the one that I've been looking for is "Our journey into microservices" by Ahmad Shah, CTO at Ombre.
+Ombre from what I understand provide fashion and stylist advice through their app by utilizing machine learning and big data.
+This totally an industry that I don't really understand much ;) But there's one interesting insight he shared - one big problem in fashion retailing is that the return rate (for the bought item) is very high, especially during peak season.
+So that probably one thing they want to solve by providing better fashion/styling advice so that customer really buying what they want - the fashion and style that really match their taste.